Delaware is under a State of Emergency. Here are answers to frequently asked questions about what this means for you. More Info

 The state is requiring a face covering.
 That means any sort of cloth face covering, like a scarf, bandana or T-shirt, will satisfy the requirement.

-A cloth face covering is required for anyone over 12 years old in most public settings.
+A cloth face covering is required for anyone Kindergarten aged and above in most public settings.
 Any child 2-years-old or younger MUST NOT wear a face covering, due to the risk of suffocation.

 People who violate an emergency order can be fined up to $500 or subject to imprisonment for up to six (6) months for each violation.